bfilarsky/SDGPSR/README.md

 ### Major items that still need to be implemented:

-* Satellite Errors (clock, relativistic, ionospheric delays, tropospheric delays, etc)
+* Satellite Errors (ionospheric delays, tropospheric delays, etc)
-* Sagnac effect
 * Add/Remove satellites as they come into/disappear from view
 * Demodulate Almanac to determine when new satellites are visible
 * Satellite velocity